Stock market today: Big financial companies lead Wall Street higher after mixed economic data

 NEW YORK (AP) — Stocks of several financial titans are leading Wall Street higher Tuesday following some mixed reports on the economy.

-The S&P 500 was 0.4% higher in midday trading, with the majority of the stocks in the index on the upswing.
-The Dow Jones Industrial Average was up 357 points, or 1%, at 34,942, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was 0.5% higher in afternoon trading, with the majority of the stocks in the index on the upswing.
+The Dow Jones Industrial Average was up 346 points, or 1%, at 34,931, as of 12:34 p.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.

 Wall Street's reporting season is just ramping up as companies tell investors how much profit they earned from April through June.
 Banks have been at the front of the parade, which JPMorgan Chase helped begin last week with a better-than-expected report.
 Banks can offer a unique window into the economy’s strength because of how many different types of customers they serve.